Last modified: September 11th, 2022

 Custom adoptables were also a subcultures within Neopets – popular artists with famous pets (Atriyuu, korbynum1, Dragizi) would recolor small custom graphics to resemble your own pet, if they liked your character enough.
 These were expected to be displayed on your existing Neopet description or petpage.
 “Adoptables” are still very much a thing, especially among the furry art community, but these vintage custom graphics could not be purchased – they had to be hard-earned through notoriety and respect.

-Somewhere in the mix was a game/screensaver application called AniDragon.
-I was absolutely obsessed with it – and it wasn’t even a game, just a screensaver depicting a 3D virtual dragon that wandered around a floating island, eating fruit and chasing tiny gremlin monsters.
+Possibly due to the sheer popularity of these adoption sites, a fully 3D game/screensaver application called AniDragon was developed and, unfortunately, quickly faded away into obscurity.
+However, I was absolutely obsessed with it – and it wasn’t even a game, just a screensaver depicting a 3D virtual dragon that wandered around a floating island, eating fruit and chasing tiny gremlin monsters.
 There were a few other “care for a dragon” games out there, lost to time, but they simply featured a lifeless character who stared at you until you fed it.
 AniDragons moved around!
 They ran, they explored, and you got to go on this journey with them!
 That was the kind of interactivity I wanted – I didn’t want to sit there and manage hunger and energy levels for an empty character, I wanted to go on a journey with them, to see what they saw, and be fully immersed in their world.
 AniDragon vanished after a short while, and never even got a proper launch, but the ghost of it still lingers in the back of my mind as a source of inspiration.

 I started off with Freewebs websites – at the time, they allowed custom HTML and I thought I was very cool for being able to do basic HTML.
 I made my dragon art in MS Paint, and later on Macromedia Fireworks, to animate them blinking.
 Present-day me would pay a lot of money to recover my artwork from this era of my life.
 I’m sure it’s all just terrible.

-Next, a better Freewebs site: Silver Cascade.
-Featuring stolen waterfall photography as a splash screen, I really pushed my HTML and newfound CSS knowledge to its limit.
+Later, in high school, I tried again, and made a better Freewebs site: Silver Cascade.
+Featuring a splash screen and minimalist design, I really pushed my HTML and newfound CSS knowledge to its limit.

-My art was better, too!
+My art was better, too.
 I created a custom graphical navigation menu, narrative introduction text, and I had more than just dragons.
 I had accessories.
 I made snacks, like bowls of popcorn, slices of cake, and fancy drinks in dragon-friendly ergonomic drinking bowls.
-I made decorative effects and environmental pieces like grass and flowers, so that even MORE of my own artwork could go on a given webpage.
-I had a caretaker character who spoke to the reader.
+Hours were spent on Jellyneo’s Neopets Item Database sourcing inspiration for food items.
+I made decorative effects and environmental pieces like grass and flowers, so that even MORE of my own artwork could go on a given webpage and it essentially became a DIY dollmaker.
+I had a caretaker narrator character, an anthro dragon, who spoke to the reader.
 This was in early high school for me, and it actually allowed me to skip intro-level web design and graphic design elective classes.